Daveberry-Stuff/Daves-Labwc-Config/README.md

 And, it's going to automatically install and back up everything for you.

 ### ⚠️ | Caution
 Some of the packages that are listed **ARE FROM FLATHUB**.
-Please install `pinta`, `vlc`, and `visualstudiocode` from flathub.
+Please install `com.github.PintaProject.Pinta`, `org.videolan.VLC`, `com.visualstudio.code`, and `com.protonvpn.www` from flathub.
 If you wish, you can make them to use outside of flatpak.

 Adding permission for `/etc/sudoers.d/` might not work perfectly.
 Please check the file by using `sudo cat /etc/sudoers.d/daves-labwc-config` and check if there's anything in there.
 If not, please add these lines yourself.
 ```text